Social Anxiety Group

 Schedule and Location

 If you answered 'yes' to these questions, then you may be interested in joining our Social Anxiety Group.
-The anxiety support group is being run at the ACAP Psychology Clinic, a not for profit psychology training clinic located above Wynyard station in the Sydney CBD.
+The anxiety support group is being run at the ACAP Psychology Clinic, a not for profit psychology training clinic located on Elizabeth St across from Hyde Park in the Sydney CBD.

 Format and Interventions

 When the group commences membership will be closed and no new members will be admitted.
 The group is conducted in an interactive seminar format, with provision of information, discussion, skill development / feedback, and homework practice.

 The group is based on cognitive behavioural principles and the key supporting texts are Hoffman, G. & Otto, W. (2008).
 Cognitive Behavioural Therapy for Social Anxiety Disorder: Evidence based and disorder specific treatment techniques; Heimberg, R.G. & Becker, R.E.
 (2002).
 Cognitive-Behavioral Group Therapy for Social Phobia: Basic Mechanisms and Clinical Strategies.
 New York, NY, Guilford Press.

 Registered or Provisionally Registered Psychologists undertaking postgraduate training at the ACAP Psychology Clinic under the supervision of an endorsed clinical psychologist.